A Hierarchical Approach to Quantum Many-Body Systems in Non-Markovian Environments: Results

 Let us fully excite all emitters and illustrate the resulting superradiant emission in Fig.~\ref{fig:drivenTC} (c) (parameters adjusted, see caption).
 BBGKY-HEOM is accurate, with small deviations to the exact solution only at long times near the fully de-excited steady-state.
-While mean-field theory models the initial frequency quite accurately, it fails to model the spontaneous emission process and remains trapped at the upper fix-point.
-The inset projects this dynamic on Bloch's sphere.
+While mean-field theory captures the overall dynamics qualitatively, it performs significantly worse than BBGKY-HEOM at all times \footnote{The mean-field equations were obtained by writing the equations of motion for the expectation values and factorizing averages of operator products according to $\cavg{XY+YX}/2 = \cavg{X}\cavg{Y}$.}.
+The inset projects the dynamics on a sphere.
 The failure of mean field originates from restricting the dynamics to the surface of the sphere, whereas the correct dynamics traverses the Bloch ball diagonally.
 The sudden increase in the photon number originating from the burst-like emission of $N$ correlated emitter is presented in Fig.~\ref{fig:drivenTC} (d), demonstrating again accurate predictions by BBGKY-HEOM.
 Continuous driving results in a continuous replenishment of the cavity mode.
 The maximum photon-number (inset) is correctly described in its quadratic increase with the emitter number $N$.
 In conclusion, BBGKY-HEOM provides accurate predictions for matter and cavity observables at constant cost, i.e., for arbitrary many emitter and with the option to account for direct interaction.